 If you consider yourself a trivia buff, then January 4th is one of the most wonderful times of the year.
 Why?
-Because it’s officially known as National Trivia Day!
+Because it’s officially National Trivia Day!

-In the spirit of the hashtag holiday, here are five weird and wonderful feline facts that you can impress people with.
+So, in the spirit of National Trivia Day, here are five weird and wonderful feline facts that you can impress people with.

 1. Cats Are Pretty Much Mostly Tiger